Ezola Foster: Early life and career

-Foster was born and reared in Maurice in Vermilion Parish in southwestern Louisiana, in 1938.
+Foster was born in 1938 and reared in Maurice in Vermilion Parish in southwestern Louisiana.
 In 1960, she graduated with a BA in Business Education from Texas Southern University.
 She would go on to earn, in 1973, a Master's in School Management and Administration from Pepperdine University.
 In 1960, she moved to Los Angeles, California, where she was employed as a public high school teacher for thirty-three years—teaching typing, business courses, and sometimes English classes.

 Political career

 Early activism

 Foster first ran for office in 1986, securing the Republican nomination for the California Assembly's 48th district.
 In the general election, she faced incumbent assemblywoman Maxine Waters; a third candidate, Libertarian José "Joe" Castañeda, was also in the race.
 In the three-person race, Foster placed second, securing 12.77 percent of the vote but losing to Waters by 72 percentage points.
 In 1992, she was a staunch defender of the police officers in the Rodney King beating case and organized a testimonial dinner for Laurence Powell, one of the convicted officers, in 1995.

 In 1994, while teaching at Bell High School in Bell, California, Foster was a public advocate of Proposition 187, a California ballot initiative to deny government programs of social services, health care, and public education to illegal immigrants.
 Her position was extremely unpopular at the school where she taught, which was 90 percent Hispanic.
 In 1996, she appeared on PBS's MacNeil/Lehrer NewsHour to promote her new political book, What's Right for All Americans.
-During her appearance, she argued that illegal immigration was responsible for the low quality of Los Angeles schools, some of her colleagues at the school condemned her in an open letter.
-Two days later, she attended an anti-illegal-immigration rally where several of her supporters were attacked by members of the Progressive Labor Party, who allegedly wanted to harm Foster herself.
+During her appearance, she argued that illegal immigration was responsible for the low quality of Los Angeles schools; some of her colleagues at the school condemned her in an open letter.
+Two days later, she attended an anti-illegal immigration rally where several of her supporters were attacked by members of the Progressive Labor Party, who allegedly wanted to harm Foster herself.
 Shortly thereafter, she left her job, which she calls a necessity resulting from her treatment at work.
 She went on speaking tours for the John Birch Society and took workers' compensation for an undisclosed mental disorder—which she describes as "stress" and "anxiety"—until her official retirement as a teacher in 1998.

-Foster has appeared on Larry King Live, CBS This Morning, CNN & CO., Nightline, NewsTalk Television, CNN Live, MSNBC, Politically Incorrect, and various CBS, NBC, and ABC newscasts.
+Foster appeared on Larry King Live, CBS This Morning, CNN & CO., Nightline, NewsTalk Television, CNN Live, MSNBC, Politically Incorrect, and various CBS, NBC, and ABC newscasts.